dwengovzw/learning_content/learning_objects/english/content/social_robot/0005_lkr_evaluatie/index.md

 teacher_exclusive: true
 ---

-# Evaluatie
+# Evaluation

-Dit project biedt je de mogelijkheid om zowel aan proces- als productevaluatie te doen.
-Hieronder vind je suggesties voor beide.
+This project offers you the opportunity to do both process and product evaluations.
+Below are suggestions for both.

-## Procesevaluatie
+## Process evaluation

-* Het proces dat de leerlingen doorlopen bij het ontwerpen van hun sociale robot
+* The process that the students go through in designing their social robot
-* Het proces dat de leerlingen doorlopen bij het programmeren van hun sociale robot
+* The process that the students go through in programming their social robot
-* Het proces dat de leerlingen doorlopen bij het bouwen van hun sociale robot
+* The process that the students go through in building their social robot

-## Productevaluatie
+## Product evaluation

-* De schets van hun droomrobot en hun technische tekening
+* The sketch of their dream robot and their technical drawing
-* Het eindprogramma
+* The final program
-* De afgewerkte sociale robot
+* The finished social robot
-* De presentatie op het einde van het project
+* The presentation at the end of the project